 Many private colleges use information from an additional aid application (CSS Profile) to allocate aid from their own resources.
 These colleges may count more assets, such as home equity and assets owned by divorced parents and siblings.

 Some Assets Are Not Counted but Still Affect Financial Aid

-Retirement accounts.
-The FAFSA does not ask about the value of accounts designed for retirement, such as traditional and Roth IRAs, 401(k) plans, and pensions.
-But the untaxed contributions and income from these accounts must be reported on the FAFSA that covers the year in which the transactions occurred.
+- Retirement accounts.
+The FAFSA does not ask about the value of retirement accounts, such as traditional and Roth IRAs, 401(k) plans, and pensions.
+But the untaxed contributions to and withdrawals from these accounts must be reported on the FAFSA as income.

-Assets held by others.
-You don't have to report assets intended for college but owned by others on the FAFSA.
-However, once the money is given to the student or spent on his or her behalf, you must report it as untaxed student income on next year's aid applications.
-Since student income is assessed at much higher rates than parent income, this "gift" could significantly impact the amount of aid the student is eligible for.
+- Assets held by others.
+You don't have to report assets intended for college that are owned by a third party (e.g., your grandparents) on the FAFSA.
+However, once the money is given to you or spent on your behalf, you must report it as untaxed student income on next year's aid applications.
+Student income is weighted more heavily than parent income in the federal financial aid formula, so any monetary gifts you receive could impact the amount of aid you will be eligible for.